jhauberg/Tabletops/README.md

 ![icon](icon.png)

-I wanted a tool for conveniently making, and playing, board-game prototypes, without going through all the hassles of printing and paper cutting.
+I wanted to make a tool for conveniently making, and playing, board-game prototypes, without going through all the hassles of printing and paper cutting.

 This might be it- someday.